Emotional Side of Menopause Weight Gain and How to Cope

 3. Shame-Diet Cycle

 I tried every died known to man, only to end up disappointed as nothing worked.
-Weight keeps on adding.
+Weight kept on adding.
 I felt frustrated, guilty and ashamed.
+Then, to feel better I would fall into emotional eating stage only to end up gaining more weight and feeling worse.

 4. Isolation and Silence